 - Medical bills

 Free Interview – No Fee Until Settlement or Recovery

-Indiana personal injury attorney, Richard Truitt of Truitt Law Offices, understands the value of your case and your family’s emotional and financial needs.
+Personal injury attorney, Richard Truitt of Truitt Law Offices, understands the value of your case and your family’s emotional and financial needs.
 His honesty and commitment to your case will help your family recover and move on from a spinal cord injury.

 If you or a loved one has become paraplegic due to another party’s misconduct or negligence, please contact our paraplegia office online or call us at (888) 665-1972 to schedule your free interview.
-Truitt Law Offices serves the Fort Wayne, Huntington, and Indiana area.
+Truitt Law Offices serves the Fort Wayne, Huntington, and Indiana areas.
 Make your first call, your only call.